-- Get creative — find an interest of theirs and connect it to what you’re writing about.
-I.e. "Surf’s up" (then opening of email uses metaphor to tie surfing to your intention.
+Get creative — find an interest of theirs and connect it to what you’re writing about.
+I.e. “Surf’s up” (the opening of email uses metaphor to tie surfing to your intention.
 Example here.)

 Stay away from these:

-- Asking a question and expecting a response when you haven’t won their trust yet.
-Open rate for subject lines posted as questions: 41.6%, reply: 18.4% (that’s a 10% drop in opens and an 11% drop in replies)
+Asking a question and expecting a response when you haven’t won their trust yet.
+The open rate for subject lines posted as questions: 41.6%, reply: 18.4% (that’s a 10% drop in opens and an 11% drop in replies)

 The Best Time to Schedule Your Email: How Time & Urgency Improve Reply Rates

 What’s the intention of your email?

 Cold emails should be sent when there’s the least amount of competition. (we’ve found that open and reply rates are highest when you’d least suspect: on the weekends, and generally at 7AM and 8PM local time).

 Post-meeting follow-up emails should be sent same-day if you’ve just had a meeting.

 No-reply follow-up emails should go out the next day for an immediate need or a couple days out if your goal is slower nurture.
 You can automate an entire drip campaign right from your inbox to set up follow-up emails to send on their own if they don’t reply.

 How the Best Email Subject Lines Are Formatted